raspberrypilearning/catch-the-bus/en/step_2.md

 To set up Scratch for offline use visit [our Scratch guide](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/1){:target="_blank"}.
 --- /collapse ---

 --- /task ---

-Add a backdrop to change the look of your Stage.
-We have chosen a school scene, but you can choose whatever backdrop you like.
+Add a backdrop.
+We chose the School backdrop.
+Where will your sprites start their journey?

 --- task ---